 It is the goal of DPS to provide all of our students with appropriate academic services.
 When there is a disagreement on matters pertaining to the identification, evaluation and eligibility for gifted services the appeals process may be initiated.

-Written appeals based on one of the following criteria may be sent to the Gifted and Talented Department:
+Appeals based on one of the following criteria may be submitted to the Gifted and Talented Department:

 The Gifted and Talented Department’s Appeal Team will notify you of receipt of the appeal.
-However, appeals will not begin being processed until mid-February 2021.
+Appeals will be addressed on a weekly basis.
 Additionally, extra testing considerations may be unavailable or delayed.